Government Sites – Civic Engagement Survey

 What was your hypothesis?

-Residents who take advantage of non-essential government-supported services are more likely to be engaged in the overall civic life of Santa Cruz.
+Residents who take advantage of non-essential government-supported where can i buy viagra services are more likely to be engaged in the overall civic life of Santa Cruz.

 What indicator did you measure?

 -Serve on a board or committee

 -Contribute time, money, or goods to a local cause